 Liela Groenewald takes audiences on a musical magic carpet ride.
 Expect haunting vocals, melodies for the langpad, and nourishment of the soul.
 Book Liela Groenewald or her LM Kollektiv show by sending an e-mail to firstname.lastname@example.org.
 For info on forthcoming public shows, go to the Gigs page.
 And do follow these links to follow Liela on Facebook or Twitter.
 You can also check out the latest clips on Liela’s Youtube channel.

-Liela has played many solo gigs at South Africa’s premier music festival, Oppikoppi, as well as Joburg’s most infamous music bars, the Abelarde Sanction and the Bohemian.
-She has also appeared live at the Klein Karoo Nasionale Kunstefees (KKNK) in Oudtshoorn, including a slot at Kaktus op die Vlaktes, at the InnieBos festival (Nelspruit), at a host of other music venues, and has been featured on the South African television shows Die Wasgoedlyn, Jam, and Draadloos (all KykNet), and earlier on Geraas (SABC).
+Liela’s music career is built on solo performances at taverns and festivals across South Africa.
+In particular, she has a legacy of shows at Joburg’s most infamous defunct music bars, the Abelarde Sanction and the Bohemian, and at South Africa’s premier music festival, Oppikoppi.
+She has also appeared live at the Klein Karoo Nasionale Kunstefees (KKNK) in Oudtshoorn, including a full band slot at Kaktus op die Vlaktes, at the InnieBos festival (Nelspruit), at a host of other music venues, and has been featured on the legendary music shows aired on South African television, including Die Wasgoedlyn, Jam, and Draadloos (all KykNet), and earlier, Geraas (SABC).

-Mervin Williams is Liela’s regular guitarist, backing vocalist and partner in crime.
-The musicians who have backed Liela over the years include Albert Frost (guitar), Jonathan Crossley (guitar), Anton Lamour (guitar), Rian Malan (guitar), Louis Mhlanga (guitar), Chris “Waterkloof Jones” Vermaak (guitar), Mervin Williams (guitar & vox), Drikus “Brixton” Barnard (bass), Emile Botha (bass), Cesare Cassarino (bass), Nelson Enaiho (bass), Schalk Joubert (bass), Simon Kruger (bass), Gideon Malherbe (bass), Grenville Williams (bass), Ashley van Wyk (bass, piano), Roland Moses (keys), Magdalize Carstens (oboe), Lochner de Kock (gembe), Peter Auret (drums / percussion & production), Shayo Aribilola (drums), Michael Canfield (drums), Samuel Ibeh (drums), Kotie Geldenhuys (drums), Ockert Greeff (drums / percussion), Jerome Reynard (drums), Vernon Swart (drums / percussion), and Riku Lätti / Victor Wolf (accordian, shaker).
+Musicians who have backed Liela at live performances over the years include Albert Frost (guitar), Jonathan Crossley (guitar), Anton Lamour (guitar), Rian Malan (guitar), Louis Mhlanga (guitar), protegé Valiant Swart (guitar), Chris “Waterkloof Jones” Vermaak (guitar), Drikus “Brixton” Barnard (bass), Emile Botha (bass), Cesare Cassarino (bass), Nelson Enaiho (bass), Schalk Joubert (bass), Simon Kruger (bass), Gideon Malherbe (bass), Grenville Williams (bass), Ashley van Wyk (bass, piano), Roland Moses (keys), Magdalize Carstens (oboe), Lochner de Kock (gembe), Peter Auret (drums / percussion & production), Shayo Aribilola (drums), Michael Canfield (drums), Samuel Ibeh (drums), Kotie Geldenhuys (drums), Ockert Greeff (drums / percussion), Jerome Reynard (drums), Vernon Swart (drums / percussion), and Riku Lätti / Victor Wolf (accordian, shaker), and most recently, a left-handed guitarist of legendary musicality, Mervin Williams.

-Liela was also godmother of the ‘Bra’s met Bakke’ project.
+Liela was also godmother of a project spawned to hit back at the overwhelming persistence of patriarchy in the music industry and in the internet, called ‘Bra’s met Bakke’ .
 Use a google search term of your choice, you’ll quickly see that it is far easier to find pics of men than of women who actually play guitar in a fully-clothed fashion, it is also very easy to stumble upon sex-crazy women caressing guitars, but quite hard to find alluring pics of men and their instruments.
-So, in response to the overwhelming persistance of patriarchy everywhere, but especially in rock n roll and on the internet, Liela rolled out the Bra’s Met Bakke project to begin levelling the playing field.
-Bra’s met Bakke (now suspended) can be found here.
+In response, Liela rolled out the Bra’s Met Bakke project as tongue-in-cheek encouragement to objectify men with guitars.
+Bra’s met Bakke (presently on hold) can be found here.
 Simply like Liela’s facebook page to show support and see relevant news in your feed.

 Earlier, Liela performed for several years as backing vocalist for Koos Kombuis, veteran of the Afrikaans anti-elite Voëlvry rock tour, and booked and advertised gigs for Koos Kombuis and the Valiant Swart Band in their early careers.
 Other than